-Polyoxymethylenes - also known as POM - are among the most important construction materials in industry due to their specific properties.
-The following text provides an overview of the most important properties of the plastic, its uses and possible applications.
-You will also learn what Müller Ahlhorn uses this versatile material and plastic for.
+Due to their special characteristics, polyoxymethylenes - also known as POM - are among the most essential construction materials in the manufacturing industry.
+The following text provides an overview of the most important characteristics of the plastic, its uses and applications.
+You will also learn what Müller Ahlhorn uses this versatile construction material for.

 What are polyoxymethylenes?